 $locale files

+#heading=h.bqthfptgr1jc

 Meetings (reverse chronological order)

 Video for meeting on Dec 19, 2014

 Video for meeting on Dec 02, 2014

 Video for meeting on Nov 14, 2014

 Background

 What do we mean by Internationalization(i18n), Localization(L10n) and Globalization?
 From section 4.1 of ecma-402: Internationalization of software means designing it such that it supports or can be easily adapted to support the needs of users speaking different languages and having different cultural expectations, and enables worldwide communication between them.
 Localization then is the actual adaptation to a specific language and culture.
 Globalization of software is commonly understood to be the combination of internationalization and localization.